 LIGO exemplifies extreme engineering and technology.
 LIGO consists of:

-- built 3000 kilometers apart and operating in unison
+- situated 3000 kilometers apart and operating in unison...

 - occurring tens-of-millions or billions of light years away!